mrSamDev/landing-and-blog/src/content/blog/use-sync-external-store.md

 }
 ```

+How the cache gets refreshed:

+1. When any tab updates localStorage, it calls `channel.postMessage()`
+   with the updated value.

+2. All tabs (including the one that made the change) receive this message
+   via their `handleChannelMessage` event listener.

+3. When the message is received, the listener calls the `callback()`
+   that React provided to our `subscribe` function.

+4. This callback triggers React to re-run the `getSnapshot()` function
+   to get the latest value.

+5. `getSnapshot()` reads from localStorage, updates our cache if the
+   value has changed, and returns either the updated value or the
+   cached value if nothing changed.

+This ensures that all tabs stay in sync with the latest value,
+whether they made the change themselves or another tab did.

 My key takeaways from building the `localStorage` hook, now incorporating `BroadcastChannel`:

 1.  **`storage` Event Limitation:** Still true – it only notifies _other_ tabs.
 2.  **`BroadcastChannel` for Unified Notification:** This API elegantly solves the problem of notifying _all_ relevant contexts (including the current tab) about a change.
 Posting a message after `setItem` triggers the `onmessage` listener in the `subscribe` function of _all_ active hook instances using the same channel name.
 3.  **Cleaner Than Custom Events:** It avoids polluting the global `window` object with custom events and feels more idiomatic for cross-context communication.
 4.  **Channel Management:** You need to create and manage the `BroadcastChannel` instance.
-Using `useRef` ensures a stable instance per hook mount, and `useEffect` provides a clean place to handle closing the channel on unmount.
-Be mindful if you plan to share channel instances more globally.
+The registry pattern ensures proper instance sharing and cleanup, preventing memory leaks even when multiple components use the same key.
 5.  **Error Handling & Deep Equality:** These remain just as crucial as before for robustness and performance.

 Using `BroadcastChannel` felt like a more "correct" solution once I understood the limitations of the `storage` event.
 You can learn more about it on [MDN Web Docs: BroadcastChannel API](https://developer.mozilla.org/en-US/docs/Web/API/BroadcastChannel).